juanalytics/tussi/README.md

 The API Gateway serves as a single, unified entry point for all client requests.
 It is responsible for routing traffic to the appropriate downstream microservice and centralizing cross-cutting concerns like JWT-based authentication, rate limiting, CORS policies, and centralized logging.
 This simplifies client logic and provides a robust control plane for the backend.

+### Microservices Pattern

+The backend is decomposed into a set of independently deployable microservices.
+Each service (e.g., Authentication, Products, Cart) is aligned with a specific business capability, manages its own database, and runs in a separate Docker container.
+This pattern enhances scalability, fault isolation, and technological flexibility, as each service can be developed and updated without impacting others.

 ### Load Balancer Pattern: Round Robin Implementation

 To ensure high availability and performance, the system employs a load balancer (Nginx) to distribute incoming traffic across multiple replicated instances of services like the API Gateway.
 It uses a round-robin strategy to balance the load, and by monitoring the health of each instance, it can automatically route traffic away from failed instances, thus preventing downtime.